lsst-uk/lsst-ir-fusion/dmu0/readme.md

 ### MC usage

-By default mc loads midnight commander so you need to give the full path to mc
+By default mc loads midnight commander so you need to give the full path to the minio package that allows basic linux commands to work on S3 storage systems.

 ```shell
 wget https://dl.min.io/client/mc/release/linux-amd64/mc